mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-01-22-fsharp-imperative-performance-optimization.md

 There are probably other ways to do this, but I ended up coming across a [post by Adam Sitnik][2], which, besides being a good read, showed how BenchmarkDotNet can display performance counters.
-As I am already using BenchmarkDotNet here, this made it easy to try out.
+As we are already using BenchmarkDotNet here, this made it easy to try out.

 After including a couple of performance counters in the benchmark, I got the